schmaustech/baremetal-prep/README.md

 **Purpose:**

-Baremetal-deploy.sh is a script designed to prepare a RHEL8 host for use as a bootstrap/provisioning node to deploy a baremetal OpenShift install.
+Baremetal-deploy.sh is a script designed to prepare a RHEL8 host for use as a bootstrap/provisioning node to deploy a IPI OpenShift cluster.

 **What it does:**